Quickstart: Implementing Top Items with the API

 - How to call the Top Items API to fetch popular items.

-- How to call the Personalized Top Items API to fetch user-specific suggestions.
+- How to call the Personalized Top Items API to fetch user-specific Top Items.

-- The critical importance of manually tracking analytics for these "on focus" suggestions.
+- The critical importance of manually tracking analytics when Top Items are shown on focus.

 Who is this guide for

-- Developers who have understood the "Quickstart: Getting query suggestions via the Autocomplete API" and now want to add on-focus suggestions.
+- Developers who have understood the "Quickstart: Getting query suggestions via the Autocomplete API" and now want to add Top Items shown on focus.

 - Mobile developers (iOS, Android) who are integrating search suggestions.